hannah-jj/Intro-to-Algorithm-Exercises/README.md

 Copy to console in your browser or node filename.js to see the codes running

-1. Chapter 2 : Insertion Sort
+1. Chapter 2 : Insertion Sort & Merge Sort